carlosgaldino/concha/README.md

 Although the examples use strings for both nodes and keys, the library does not require them to be of a specific type.
 They can be any term.

-For more information about usage take a look at the docs: LINK FOR DOCS.
+For more information about usage [take a look at the docs](https://hexdocs.pm/concha/concha.html).